Cryptheon/hpml-surf/docs/Language_Modelling/Run_LLMs.rst

 2. How to run as a module on Snellius
 -------------------------------------

-To module load OptimizedLMs.

-Add the following line to your bashrc:
+To module load OptimizedLMs add the following line to your bashrc:

   ::